Lord Field?

 A Baron is formally referred to as “Lord”, and the correct way to write the title is: The Rt.
 Hon.
 The Lord Field

-Following the Norman Conquest, many of William the Conqueror’s loyal generals and noble supporters were granted land across England.
-Among them was the Fielde family, who received a substantial tract of land south of a small market town called Bedford.
-Within this estate, a modest settlement emerged and was named Fielden in honour of the family.
+Following the Norman Conquest, William the Conqueror rewarded many of his loyal generals and noble supporters with estates across England.
+Among them was the Fielde family, who received extensive lands south of Bedford.
+A small settlement soon developed on this estate and was named Fielden in their honour.

-In 1392, Thomas Fielde was granted the title Baron of Fielden for his service to King Henry IV—particularly in support of the King’s Prussian campaign.
-While the title conferred baronial status, it primarily granted rights over the surrounding lands and limited local governance—making it a barony by tenure.
-Such “lesser barons”, as they were known, did not hold peerage through royal blood and were therefore not entitled to sit in the Royal Court.
+In 1392, Thomas Fielde was created Baron of Fielden for his service to King Henry IV, particularly in support of the King’s Prussian campaign.
+While the title conveyed baronial dignity, it was essentially a barony by tenure—granting authority over land and limited local governance.
+Such “lesser barons” were not peers by royal blood and therefore held no automatic right to sit in the Royal Court.

 Evolution Through the Centuries